 How to get to Dendera Temple from Hurghada?

-Getting to the Dendera Temple from Hurghada is a bit of an adventure, but it’s definitely manageable with the right planning.
+Getting to the Dendera Temple from Hurghada is an adventure.
+With good planning, it is manageable.
 Here are some options to make the journey:

 By Private Transfer or Taxi: